 Amazingly tender, inexpensive and so easy to make!
 All great reasons to make this deliciously lean and tender rump roast.
 This beef roast recipe is perfect for a comforting dinner with family and friends.
 If you have any leftovers, sliced beef roast is outstanding in sandwiches.

 Sunday Dinner Favorite.
-This Sunday roast brings back wonderful memories of sitting down to a down-home comfort pot roast and friendly family conversations.
-Make this recipe as a new addition to your family meals or a beginning of new comfort food dinners.
+This Sunday roast beef dinner brings back wonderful memories of sitting down to a down-home comfort pot roast and friendly family conversations.
+Make this delicious recipe as a new addition to your family dinners or a beginning of new comfort food dinners for the entire family.

-Tender and Lean.
-The low and slow cooking makes this cut of beef rump especially tender.
+Tender and Lean Meat.
+The low and slow cooking makes this cut of meat especially tender.
 Cooking rump roast on low heat prevents the gristle from getting too tough.
+This cut of beef doesn't have much fat, but what it does have will provide moisture and flavor.

 Set It and Forget It.
-Once you have seasoned the roast, this recipe is basically hands-free.
+Once you have seasoned the roast, this easy dinner recipe is basically hands-free.
 Put it in the oven and let your oven do all the work.

 Versatile.
-This roast is pure comfort food sliced and served with your favorite side dishes.
+This perfect rump roast is pure comfort food sliced and served with your favorite side dishes.
 It also is perfect for sandwiches such as an Italian Beef sandwich or a French Dip sandwich with au jus.

-If you are making this rump roast for your main course with side dishes, it will serve about 8 people.
+If you are making this rump roast for your delicious main course with side dishes, it will serve about 8 people.
 If you are making it to slice thinly for sandwiches, it will serve 12 or more.

 🔪 How To Make This Roast

 Cooking a rump roast is so easy and fuss free.
 When you learn how to cook a beef rump the right way, you will love just how simple this roast is to make and how perfectly tasty it turns out.